cherakhan/cherakhan.github.io/about.md

 <h1 style="font-size:20px;; color:orange"># PhD</h1>
 <p>
-In 2018, I joined <code>Dr. Jamie Piret</code> lab as a PhD student at University of British Columbia.
+In 2018, I joined <code>Dr. Jamie Piret's</code> lab as a PhD student and am co-supervised by <code>Dr. Bhushan Gopaluni</code> at University of British Columbia.
 My project is on T cell manufacturing for clinical trail.
 For this project, I use machine learning, mathematical modeling along dong experiment in the lab.

 </p>